Education in Kentucky: Before 1865

 The frontier state was slow to build an educational system.
 In terms of K-12 and higher education, Kentucky consistently has ranked toward the bottom of national rankings in terms of funding, literacy levels, and student performance.
 Inside the state the Appalachian region always lagged.
 The Bluegrass area, however, built a strong reputation in higher education.

 Education was a private matter in early Kentucky.
 There was no effort at the state or local level to start public schools.
 Wealthy families had their children tutored at home or at small local "academies" that charged tuition.
 Teachers were ill-prepared and focused on the 3 Rs—reading, writing and simple arithmetic.

 A few private schools pre-dating Kentucky's statehood, such as the Salem Academy in Bardstown starting in 1794.
 Plans were put forward by 1800 but never put in operation.
 State funds that were allocated were diverted to other uses.
 Some towns set up charity schools for paupers but thy had a negative stigma attached.
 The full-fledged development of public education in the state did not materialize until after 1865.

 There were a number of weaknesses in schools in Kentucky before 1865.
 During the Civil War most schools were disrupted or closed.

 Education was not free or compulsory in Kentucky until the late 19th century.
 Most children, especially from poor or rural families, did not have the opportunity to attend school.
 Conditions were especially negative in the mountain districts.
 A few places did operate small charity schools for the poor.
 Public high schools were rare before the late 19th century.
 The more expensive private academies often covered a year or two beyond the 8th grade.

 Teachers were poorly qualified.
 Most had graduated from 8th grade and take a year or two additional schooling in "normal school" programs.
 For women it was usually a brief interlude before marriage.
 For men it was a low status, low paying job with little future.
 The best teachers were often Presbyterian or Methodist ministers who taught a school attached to their church.
 They were already paid by their congregations and enjoyed high social status.

-The curriculum in Kentucky schools in the early 19th century was very limited.
-Most students only learned basic reading, writing, and arithmetic.
-There was little focus on higher-order thinking skills or creativity.
-The children played during outdoor recess but there were no organized sports or extra-curricular activities.

-Most schools operated in decrepit buildings with few textbooks or blackboards.
-The one teacher simultaneously handled all the grades in an overcrowded and uncomfortable room.
-There were seldom enough books or other materials.

-Private academies operated on a tuition basis in towns.
-They provided a better quality education through grade 8, and sometimes added additional years.
-Upscale academies became local finishing schools for girls, with an emphasis on social skills, music, dancing and embroidery.